 - You have pain and swelling in one or both of your breasts.

 - Your nipples look red, dry, cracked, or they have scabs on them.

 - You see or feel a tender lump in your breast.

 Care AgreementYou have the right to help plan how you are going to feed your babies.
 To help with this plan, you must learn as much as you can about breastfeeding.
-Ask your caregiver questions about breastfeeding.
-You can talk with your caregiver about the best way to feed your babies.The above information is an educational aid only.
+Ask your healthcare provider questions about breastfeeding.
+You can talk with your healthcare provider about the best way to feed your babies.The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 © 2015 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.